10-YEAR MANUFACTURING WARRANTY | SOUTH’S #1 CHOICE FOR HOME EXTENSIONS

 Of course, no two people with disabilities have the exact same needs.
 If you’re making changes to a space for a loved one rather than yourself, check in with them to make sure that the adapted space is always meeting their needs, and be ready to make any tweaks or adjustments as needed.

 Single-Storey Extensions is the South’s premier destination for high-quality extensions.
-Combining premium components with fully bespoke designs, they allow you to build the extension of your dreams while saving thousands on labour fees.
+Combining premium components with fully bespoke designs, we build the extension of your dreams while providing outstanding pricing thanks to the fact we manufacture the units at our factory in Frome, saving you thousands compared to traditional extensions.
 They also come pre-approved by building controls, taking away the hassle and expense of the approval process!

 After you reach out to us, we’ll work closely with you to design an extension that perfectly aligns with your vision.
 We offer a variety of customisation options, such as built-in lighting and automated blinds, which will help make life easier for individuals with visual or mobility impairments.
 Additionally, we’re more than happy to offer guidance on selecting the best layout to accommodate wheelchairs and other specific requirements.